MewsSystems/gitbook-booking-engine/booking-engine-widget/getting-started.md

 ```

 > **Warning:** Please double-check that you've added the script as instructed and followed all the requirements above.
 If the script tag is not used correctly, it can cause unexpected problems even when it seems everything is working.
-See [Disable widget caching](./use-cases/disable-widget-caching.md)
+See [Disabling widget caching](./use-cases/disable-widget-caching.md)

 ### Content Security Policy